chlodowling/J124-Final-Dowling/README.md

 As such, it is clear that **Non-Cholestatic Cirrhosis is not in line with the United State’s most common diagnosis** that results in requiring an organ transplant as **the most common diagnosis that results in an organ transplant is Diabetes, which has caused the need for 159,114 organ transplants in the US since 1988 until the present.** Glomerular Disease is the second most leading diagnosis that results in an organ transplant, having resulted in 130,421 organ transplants in the US since 1988 until the present.
 Non-Cholestatic Cirrhosis however is the third most leading diagnosis that results in an organ transplant, having resulted in 116,282 organ transplants in the US since 1988 until the present.

-## Data Visualizations
+## Data Visualization
-1. Bar chart, Line chart, Scatterplot, Area chart,  Choropleth map
+1. Bar chart
-2. WEDNESDAY